Filipino World War II Veterans Parole Program

-- You are either a U.S. citizen or LPR living in the United States;
+- You are either a U.S. citizen or have a Green Card and live in the United States;

-- You have established that you are either a Filipino WWII veteran (as defined under section 405 of IMMACT90 as amended by Section 112 of Department of Justice Appropriations Act, 1998,) (PDF) or are the surviving spouse of such individual;
+- You have established that you are either a Filipino WWII veteran (as defined under section 405 of IMMACT 90 (PDF) as amended by Section 112 of Department of Justice Appropriations Act, 1998 (PDF) or are the surviving spouse of such individual;

-- You, the Filipino WWII veteran or surviving spouse, filed a Form I-130, Petition for Alien Relative, for a family member and it was approved on or before the date you filed the request for parole; and
+- You, the Filipino WWII veteran or surviving spouse, filed Form I-130, Petition for Alien Relative, for a family member and we approved it on or before the date you filed the request for parole; and

 - An immigrant visa is not yet available for your relative.

-- You are the principal beneficiary of the Form I-130 submitted by the veteran or by the veteran’s spouse for a son or daughter who is also the son or daughter of a veteran.
+- You are the son or daughter of the veteran and you are the principal beneficiary of the Form I-130 submitted by the veteran or by the veteran’s spouse.

 Requirements for Requesting Parole